lonycell/grafana.v7/docs/sources/features/datasources/influxdb.md

 ```

 Why two ways?
 The first syntax is easier to read and write but does not allow you to use a variable in the middle of a word.
 When the *Multi-value* or *Include all value*
-options are enabled, Grafana converts the labels from plain text to a regex compatible string.
+options are enabled, ThingSPIN converts the labels from plain text to a regex compatible string.
 Which means you have to use `=~` instead of `=`.

 Example Dashboard:
 [InfluxDB Templated Dashboard](https://play.grafana.org/dashboard/db/influxdb-templated)